Replaces a specified number of characters in a String variable with characters from another string.

 The number of characters replaced is always less than or equal to the number of characters in Target.

-Visual Basic has a Mid function and a Mid statement.
+Visual Basic has a Mid Function (Visual Basic) and a Mid statement.
 These elements both operate on a specified number of characters in a string, but the Mid function returns the characters while the Mid statement replaces the characters.
-For more information, see Mid.
+For more information, see Mid Function (Visual Basic).

 The MidB statement of earlier versions of Visual Basic replaces a substring in bytes, rather than characters.
 It is used primarily for converting strings in double-byte character set (DBCS) applications.
 All Visual Basic strings are in Unicode, and MidB is no longer supported.